Lawmakers weigh in on defunding police debate

-WASHINGTON D.C.
-(WCMH)— The push by some activists to “defund the police” is getting headlines, and now it’s being dissected to define what it means.
+WASHINGTON (WDVM)— The push by some activists to “defund the police” is getting headlines, and now it’s being dissected to define what it means.

 “I don’t think anyone knows exactly what it means,” Ohio Senator Sherrod Brown said.